Taylor Burkhart: 2018–2020

-2019–20

-Burkhart next competed at the 2019 Winter Cup where he placed sixth in the all-around and won gold on horizontal bar.
+Burkhart competed at the 2019 Winter Cup where he placed sixth in the all-around and won gold on horizontal bar.
 In August Burkhart competed at the U.S. National Championships in the 15–16 age division.
 He finished first in the all-around and on vault and parallel bars and third on horizontal bar.

-Burkhart did not compete in 2020 due to the global COVID-19 pandemic.
+He did not compete in 2020 due to the global COVID-19 pandemic.

-2021
+2021–2024

 Burkhart became age-eligible for senior competition in 2021.
-He competed at the Winter Cup and placed fifteenth in the all-around.
-At the 2021 U.S. National Championships Burkhart placed fifteenth in the all-around.
+He competed at the 2021 Winter Cup and placed fifteenth in the all-around.
+At the 2021 U.S. National Championships, Burkhart placed fifteenth in the all-around.

-2022

 Burkhart placed sixth in the all-around at the 2022 Winter Cup.
-He began competing for the Stanford Cardinal men's gymnastics team during the 2021–22 season.
-At the NCAA Championship, he helped Stanford defend their national title.
+He began competing for the Stanford Cardinal men's gymnastics team during the 2021–2022 season.
+At the 2022 NCAA Championship, he helped Stanford defend their national title.
 Burkhart made his senior international debut in May at the Varna Challenge Cup where he won silver on floor exercise and vault and placed fifth on horizontal bar.
 He next competed at the Koper Challenge Cup where he won bronze on floor exercise and vault and finished fourth on rings and eighth on horizontal bar.

-Burkhart was selected as the alternate for the Pan American Championships.
+Burkhart was selected as the alternate for the 2022 Pan American Championships.
 He won the gold medal alongside the team.

-In late July, Burkhart competed at the U.S. Classic and placed ninth in the all-around.
+In late July, Burkhart competed at the 2022 U.S. Classic and placed ninth in the all-around.
 In August he competed at the U.S. National Championships where he finished eighth in all-around.

-2023

-In April, Burkhart competed at the NCAA Championship.
-He helped Stanford win their fourth consecutive team title and individually placed second on vault behind Stanford teammate Asher Hong.
-In August Burkhart competed at the Core Hydration Classic.
+Burkhart competed at the 2023 NCAA Championship and helped Stanford win their fourth consecutive team title and individually placed second on vault behind Stanford teammate Asher Hong.
+In August, Burkhart competed at the 2023 Core Hydration Classic.
 He placed fifteenth overall.

-Burkhart next competed at the Xfinity National Championships where he placed twelfth in the all-around but won silver on floor exercise behind Paul Juda.
+Burkhart next competed at the 2023 Xfinity National Championships where he placed twelfth in the all-around but won silver on floor exercise behind Paul Juda.

+At the 2024 National Championships, Burkhart placed fourteenth in the all-around.
+He was not selected to compete at the upcoming Olympic trials.